KIT-Workflows/Electrolyte-Screening/README.md

 -  job.last file
 -  control (initial input file of Turbomole code)
 ## 8. Table-Generator Inputs
-- Search_in_File: For this case, the job.last file is imported using `ForEach/*/DFT-Turbomole/outputs/job.last` command.
+- Search_in_File: The `job.last` file is imported using `ForEach/*/DFT-Turbomole/outputs/job.last` command.
 - Delete_Files: check the box option.
 - Search-Parameters: Set the variables `Structure-label` and `HOMO-LUMO gap`.
 ## 9. Table-Generator Output
 - Table_var file in CSV format containing the variables defined in the Search_Parameters field.

 ## Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957189.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 957189.
 The project is part of BATTERY 2030+, the large-scale European research initiative for inventing the sustainable batteries of the future.

-## License & copyright
+## License & Copyright
   Developer: Celso Ricardo C. Rêgo,
   Multiscale Materials Modelling and Virtual Design, Institute of Nanotechnology, Karlsruhe Institute of Technology